confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 > `bz2-2x8` can be replaced with the name of a different s390x-architecture instance profile

 > **Notes:**
-> - `ibmcloud_api_key` is your IBM Cloud API Key that you created at [https://cloud.ibm.com/iam/apikeys](https://cloud.ibm.com/iam/apikeys).
-> - `ssh_key_name` is a name of your SSH key registered in IBM Cloud.
-This must be the same SSH key that is installed on and used to access your control-plane and Kubernetes worker nodes.
-> - `cluster_name` is a name of a Kubernetes cluster.
-You must use the same value for this parameter as you used for the corresponding parameter when running the Terraform template in [ibmcloud/terraform/cluster](terraform/cluster) to create the cluster.
+> - Some resources can be specified using their name or ID.
+Where this option exists the `..._name` and `..._id` variables are mutually exclusive.
+> - Variables with the same name as variables in the end to end Terraform configuration are as described in that [configuration's parameters](#parameters).
+> - Additional variables and their defaults are defined in the [variables.tf](./terraform/start-cloud-api-adaptor/variables.tf) file for this Terraform configuration.
-> - `podvm_image_name` is the Custom Image for VPC that was built and uploaded by running the Terraform template in [ibmcloud/terraform/podvm-build](terraform/podvm-build).
-View [IBM Cloud Custom images for VPC](https://cloud.ibm.com/vpc-ext/compute/images) for your chosen region to view the name of the pod VM custom image that was built and uploaded, or run the command `ibmcloud is images --visibility=private`.
+> - To view [IBM Cloud Custom images for VPC](https://cloud.ibm.com/vpc-ext/compute/images) for your chosen region to view the name of the pod VM custom image that was built and uploaded, or run the command `ibmcloud is images --visibility=private`.
-> - `instance_profile_name` is a name of IBM Cloud virtual server instance profile.
-This instance profile name is used to create IBM Cloud Virtual Server instances for peer pods.
-The default value is `bx2-2x8`, which is a Virtual Server instance that uses the Intel CPU architecture, has 2 vCPUs and 8 GiB of memory.

 Execute the following commands on your `development machine` to start the cloud api adaptor on your worker instance: